juliusoh/lfz-full-stack-lessons/exercises/command-line-basics/README.md

 ### Submitting Your Solution

 When your solution is complete, return to the root of your `lfz-full-stack-lessons` directory.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What are the three great virtues of a programmer?
-- Name at least one use case for each of the commands listed in this exercise.
-- What is a GUI?
-- What is a CLI?